matteosaveriano/ilvs/README.md

 ## Third-party material
 Third-party code and dataset have been included in this repository for convenience.

-- **LASA Handwritten dataset**: please acknowledge the authors in any academic publications that have made use of the LASA HandWritten dataset by citing: *S. M. Khansari-Zadeh and A. Billard, "Learning Stable Non-Linear Dynamical Systems with Gaussian Mixture Models", IEEE Transaction on Robotics, 2011*.
+- **LASA Handwriting dataset**: please acknowledge the authors in any academic publications that have made use of the LASA HandWritten dataset by citing: *S. M. Khansari-Zadeh and A. Billard, "Learning Stable Non-Linear Dynamical Systems with Gaussian Mixture Models", IEEE Transaction on Robotics, 2011*.

 - **GMR**: please acknowledge the authors in any academic publications that have made use of the GMR library by citing: *S. Calinon et al., "On Learning, Representing and Generalizing a Task in a Humanoid Robot", IEEE Transactions on Systems, Man and Cybernetics, Part B., 2006*.